mperov/inventory-of-access/README.md

 This project shows what Linux users in what groups

 In OS Linux there are files - **/etc/passwd** and **/etc/groups**, which aren't informateble if you watch these via text editors.
-So **showGroups** tris to help you to get informations about users in Linux and about participants of groups.
+So **inventory-of-access** tris to help you to get informations about users in Linux and about participants of groups.

 Moreover this project can help to synchronize users and groups in clusters.
 In most cases clusters are based on NFS servers.
 NFS server requires synchronized UIDs and GIDs on all machines in clusters.